How To Start Dairy Free Weaning For Cows Milk Protein Allergy

 Symptoms for delayed non-IgE mediated cow’s milk protein allergy

-If your baby is less than 4 months of age, you can start dairy free weaning with puree of vegetables and then fruit.
+If your baby is less than 4 months of age, you can start dairy free weaning with a puree of vegetables and then fruit.

 Simply peel, chop and then cover with water to cook in a saucepan.

 Mash with a fork using the water in the pan, breast milk or your baby’s special infant formula.
-There’s no need to purchase a high grade commercial blender for this weaning stage.
+There’s no need to purchase a high-grade commercial blender for this weaning stage.

 If your baby is over 6 months of age, you can start offering finger foods.